sandeepraj786/Day_21_Assignment/README.md

 # Day_21_Assignment
-Using non static method to solve employee wage problem
+Using static method to solve employee wage problem